pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

 </figure>

-Choose the fastest aperture available on your lens (e.g. f/2.8 or even faster), change the camera to manual focus and focus on infinity.
+Choose the fastest aperture available on your lens (e.g. f/2.8 or even faster), change the camera to manual focus, and focus on infinity.
 Take the shot!
 The result should look like this:

 <figure>
 <img src="noise_example_shot.jpg" alt="punch card picture" title="Probably exposed punch card picture" width="760" height="505">
 </figure>

-The holes will overexpose the picture but you also need an underexposed area.
+The holes will overexpose the picture, but you also need an underexposed area.
-So start to put most of my dark areas in the middle of the histogram and moved it to the black (left) side of the histogram till the first values started to clip.
+So start to put most of my dark areas in the middle of the histogram and moved it to the black (left) side of the histogram until the first values start to clip.
 It is important to not to clip to much, as we are mostly interested the grey values between the overexposed and underexposed areas.